Rise Up: The Game of People & Power

 Build your movement.
 Beat the system.
 A board game about people winning together—even when the cards are stacked against us.

 Rise Up is now available for pre-order!
-The game will begin shipping by at least April, 2017.
-Shipping is not included in this price.
+The game will begin shipping by early or mid May, 2017.

 Lead a march of thousands of people.
 Write a protest song that goes viral.
 Fight for what you believe in.
 Rise Up is a cooperative board game about building people power and taking on oppressive systems to create change.
 It’s ethically manufactured and made by the creators of Co-opoly: The Game of Cooperatives.